bytedance/android-inline-hook/README.md

 [README 中文版](README.zh-CN.md)

-**shadowhook** is an inline hook library for Android apps.
+**shadowhook** is an Android inline hook library which supports thumb, arm32 and arm64.

-> shadowhook is a module of "the android-inline-hook project".

 ## Features